 JHEOR was able to easily transition to using Scholastica and quickly turn to their Plan S implementation goal.
 “For us, the transition was really simple, because it was just a matter of moving content, and Scholastica helped with that,” said Rodriguez.
 “Before using Scholastica, we did everything for peer review and publishing manually, through email and WordPress.
 We wanted to find a platform to facilitate our peer review workflow and publication process, and we also wanted a more professional website.
 I think Scholastica has provided all of that.”

 Once JHEOR was transitioned to using Scholastica, Allen and Rodriguez worked with the Scholastica team to begin implementing the Plan S guidelines, starting with joining the Portico dark archive.
 They also applied to join Crossref to obtain DOIs for JHEOR’s articles.
 “In that case, Scholastica was very helpful because, in addition to the team guiding us every step of the way, the automated integrations available for both Portico and Crossref deposits made it all very easy,” said Rodriguez.
 “Once we got accepted to Portico, Crossref, and later DOAJ, it didn’t impact our journal in the day to day because everything was automated.”

 “We love that we can publish an article and know that it’s going to all of the places that it has to go to through Scholastica, instead of having to manually go to each platform and upload content,” added Allen.
 “Especially with the way that Scholastica formats all of our XML metadata for us.
 That has saved us countless hours of going through indexing deposits manually.
 Using Scholastica’s typesetting service, we also get full-text XML article files generated with our PDFs and HTML, which has been so helpful.
-We needed that for PubMed Central indexing, and now we’re going through that application process as well.”
+We needed that for PubMed Central indexing.”